Description

 - Spherical sharp configuration

-- Spherical design code — Simplex spherical codes are the only tight spherical 2-designs [1; Tab.
+- Spherical design — Simplex spherical codes are the only tight spherical 2-designs [1; Tab.
 9.3].

 - Permutation spherical code